Treating an Addiction to Painkillers

 Methadone is a long-acting opioid drug.
 It activates the same opioid receptors as narcotics, effectively eliminating withdrawal symptoms.
 Providing the correct dose of methadone prevents opioid withdrawal symptoms and eases drug craving but it does not provide the euphoria.
 The dose can be slowly tapered off, freeing the person from physical dependence without withdrawal symptoms.
 Methadone is the most effective known treatment for narcotic addiction.

-Buprenorphine (Subutex) is a newer drug for detox from prescription opioid addiction.
+Buprenorphine and Naloxone (Suboxone) is a newer combination drug that helps for detox from prescription opioid addiction.
 Buprenorphine activates opioid receptors, reducing drug craving and preventing withdrawal.
-Subutex is given during the first few days of treatment.
+Naloxone helps prevent misuse of the medication.

 Clonidine is a blood pressure medicine that acts on the brain.
 Clonidine reduces the effects of the "fight or flight" response, which is over-activated during opioid withdrawal.
 However, clonidine does nothing to reduce drug craving, and is mostly ineffective when used alone.